LemonUIbyLemon/LemonUI/README.md

 Check the [Quick Start guide](https://github.com/LemonUIbyLemon/LemonUI/wiki/Quick-Start) to learn how to use LemonUI in your project.

-If you would like to make changes to the code, clone the repo, restore the packages and open the solution in your favorite IDE.
+If you would like to make changes to the code, clone the repo, restore the packages, and open the solution in your favorite IDE.

 [actions-img]: https://img.shields.io/github/actions/workflow/status/LemonUIbyLemon/LemonUI/main.yml?branch=master&label=actions
 [actions-url]: https://github.com/LemonUIbyLemon/LemonUI/actions